-Example:-when we write 3+2 it means to add two to three. the pattern of speaking the number statement is different from its symbolic representation.
+Example:-when we write 3+2 which means to add two to three. the pattern of speaking the number statement is different from its symbolic representation.

-The timely interactions, discussions will be appreciated by them and create an effective support system strengthening rapport in the long-term.
+The timely interactions and discussions will be appreciated by them and create an effective support system strengthening rapport in the long term.
 It will also be a powerful tool to provide concrete feedback coined with identifying the areas of improvement without hurting them.
 After all, the teacher can create multiple learning opportunities by making effective use of language to develop interest and increase the success ratio with teaching skills.
 Knowing the target learners better is always helpful in the effective planning and execution of lessons.

 Community of Mathematics:

-The Mathematics can be comprehended in an easy way through the communication in the community of teachers and pupil.by this process they share their ideas and knowledge among their peers.
+Mathematics can be comprehended easily through communication in the community of teachers and pupils by this process they share their ideas and knowledge among their peers.
 Mathematical Communication is a collection of resources for engaging students in writing and speaking about mathematics.
-It provides the student with an opportunity to justify their reasoning or formulate a question, leading to gained insights about their thinking and how to solve the problem in Mathematics.
+It provides the student with an opportunity to justify their reasoning or formulate a question, leading to gained insights into their thinking and how to solve the problem in Mathematics.

 When you become a student of mathematics, you go through four phases imagination, engagement, alignment and nature.
 Here, the journey starts from filling the blanks to working on small short questions and finally solving complex problems with strong logical and reasoning skills.
 These four phases are the identical faces of the learner of mathematics.
 The phase of imagination makes your learning experience wider meaning ‘mathematics for day-to-day life.’
 The learner moves to the next phase when he/she thinks of mathematics as a career.
 The last phase is reached when you develop expertise and contribute to the area of study as a researcher, teacher, academician, curriculum developer and so on